Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 ##### Multi-Layer Design Pattern

-We choose d a multi-layer design pattern to arrange the thousands of components that this system is going to require.
+We choosed a multi-layer design pattern to arrange the thousands of components that this system is going to require.
 The core idea is simple:

 * Components give services to other components on upper layers.
 * Components consume services from other components on lower layers.